MonetDB/MonetDB/HowToStart.rst

 This document helps you compile and install the MonetDB suite from scratch on Unix-like systems (this includes of course Linux, but also MacOS X and Cygwin).
-This document is meant to be used when you want to compile and install from CVS source.
+This document is meant to be used when you want to compile and install from Mercurial source.
 When you use the prepared tar balls, some of the steps described here should be skipped.

 In case you prefer installing a pre-compiled binary distribution,